Frequently Asked Questions

 Is it confidential?Answer

-Anything that you and your counselor discuss will be held in strict confidence.
+Anything you and your counselor discuss will be held in strict confidence.
 Your counselor may occasionally consult with another Counseling Center counselor or with a consulting physician.
 Your counselor will release no information concerning you or your treatment to persons outside the Counseling Center except under special conditions.

 What happens if I miss my appointment?Answer

-If you miss an appointment without contacting our office to cancel or reschedule, you may lose your appointment spot.
+If you miss an appointment without contacting our office in advance to cancel or reschedule, you may be charged $10 to your student account and lose your appointment spot.
 If you miss an appointment with the psychiatrist, Dr. Zohner, a $20 fee will be assessed to your student account.

 What can I do to refer a friend or loved one?Answer

 How long will I have to wait to meet with a counselor or therapist?Answer

 Once you have been added to the wait list it typically takes about two weeks to meet with your counselor or therapist, but this largely depends on your availability, how quickly appointment times become available, and if you have requested a specific counselor.